pingcap/tidb-operator/docs/api-references/docs.md

 </em>
 </td>
 <td>
-<p>Deprecated from BR v4.0.3 please use Backup TableFilter or Restore TableFilter instead.
+<p>Deprecated from BR v4.0.3.
+Please use <code>Spec.TableFilter</code> instead.
 Table is the specific table which will be backed-up or restored</p>
 </td>
 </tr>
 <tr>